diego-andersen/geometry/README.md

 **The prompt is slow on large repos.**

 This is also a known issue.
-Make sure you have `PROMPT_GEOMETRY_RPROMPT_ASYNC` set to `true` to avoid long waiting times.
-If the problem persists, our recommendation would be to disable the git time checks by setting `PROMPT_GEOMETRY_GIT_TIME` to `false`.
+Make sure you have `PROMPT_LOGIC_RPROMPT_ASYNC` set to `true` to avoid long waiting times.
+If the problem persists, our recommendation would be to disable the git time checks by setting `PROMPT_LOGIC_GIT_TIME` to `false`.

 **That's a neat font you have there.
 Can I have it?**